Urdatorn/aristophanis-cantica/README.md

 ## URGENT TODOS!!

+☐ fix accent count only counting one strophe sometimes ☐ polystrophic songs
 ☐ add "compatible syllables" stats
 ☐ scan some recitative as baseline, both since Conser does not provide a baseline of barys, and because it would be more fitting to use comic recitative
 ☐ show word breaks in visualization